jftsang/jftsang.github.io/content/vibecoding-accessible.md

 several years and was heavily involved in outreach activities during my time at Cambridge.
-In the face of cuts to DEI initiatives, I believe that the lack of diversity at all levels of the tech sector seriously harms innovation: besides demographic diversity, there is an over-valuing of people from computing and engineering backgrounds, at the expense of people from other disciplines, especially the social sciences and humanities, who have deep domain knowledge in their own fields.
+In the face of cuts to DEI initiatives, I believe that the lack of diversity at all levels of the tech sector seriously harms the sector.

+Besides the obvious lack of demographic diversity (I am the only woman full-time employee software engineer in my department, out of 30 or so), there is an over-valuation of people from computing and engineering backgrounds, at the expense of people from other disciplines, especially the social sciences and humanities, who have deep domain knowledge in their own fields.
+I am fortunate to work in a very interdisciplinary team, where I've had the opportunity to learn about a variety of topics in acoustics, audiology, music, image processing and data science;
+besides topics in computing.

-Software engineers lack this domain knowledge; instead, by holding a monopoly over our skills, we act as middlemen between innovators and implementations.
-This slows down the development process and often introduces misunderstandings along the way.
+At the risk of overgeneralising, software engineers lack this domain knowledge.
+Instead, we maintain our value by holding a monopoly over our skills, acting as middlemen between innovators and implementations.
+As with all middlemen, while this situation is very lucrative for us, it slows down the development process and often introduces misunderstandings along the way.

 If "vibecoding" ([Wikipedia](https://en.wikipedia.org/wiki/Vibe_coding))
 can indeed reduce the barrier for people from other disciplines to start